Why can’t everyone just use a condom?

 Like it or not, some people can’t or won’t use condoms.

 “Tell him if it’s not on, it’s not on!”
 You might be familiar with this campaign message from years gone by, but does this approach still hold currency in a brave new world of biomedical HIV prevention?

 Our doctors and sexual health experts do an outstanding job of providing recommendations to help us understand how to protect ourselves.
 So it’s no wonder they recommend using condoms to maximise our protection against HIV and STIs, even in conjunction with other HIV prevention options.

-Condoms are cheap, readily available and have done a pretty good job of preventing HIV and other STIs for over 30 years.
+Condoms are cheap, readily available and have done a pretty good job of preventing HIV and most STIs for over 30 years.
 But the truth is not everyone uses them every time.